-In terms of diet, fish can be classified into three main categories – herbivore, carnivore, or omnivore.
-Fish suitable for aquaponics systems are either carnivore or omnivore.
+Regarding diet, fish can be classified into three main categories – herbivores, carnivores, or omnivores.
+Fish suitable for aquaponics systems are either carnivores or omnivores.

-Carnivores require a high protein diet which can be difficult to achieve without purchasing high-quality commercial feed specifically formulated for carnivorous fish.
+Carnivores require a high-protein diet which can be challenging without purchasing high-quality commercial feed formulated for carnivorous fish.
 Some carnivorous fish may prefer to feed on other fishes instead, especially the young and weak.

-So generally, carnivores cannot be mixed with other species and they should all be of approximately the same sizes to prevent them from snacking on each other.
+So generally, carnivores cannot be mixed with other species and should all be approximately the same size to prevent them from snacking on each other.